Food Shopping in France

 L’Épicerie

-(also primeurs, fruits et legumes)
+(also primeurs, fruits et legumes, and sometimes alimentation)

-epicerieA l’épicerie generale is a lot like a corner store, convenience store or small market in the U.S. It’s a general grocery store (that’s much smaller than a supermarche).
-Like convienience stores, these tend to be open later, though they have a more assorted selection of groceries than your typical 7-11.
+A l’épicerie generale is a lot like a corner store, convenience store or small market in the U.S. It’s a general grocery store (that’s much smaller than a supermarché) that sells usually one choice of the most popular products.

 Look for a primeur.
 Primeurs are stores that have fresh supplies of produce daily and often have great selections of local, seasonal and regional produce for good prices.